rkuo/NetworkOS/apache/apachecon2016/ApacheCon2016.md

 * easy to represent relationship (link) between entities (nodes)
 * scale better
+* based on Apache Tinkerpop

-[Apache Tinkerpop] this is good subject but very bad presentation, not enough depth, skip!!
+**this is good subject but very bad presentation, not enough depth, skip!!**

 ## Day-2
 ### Apache Kafka
 from Rocana,
 **good info** further investigate this: compare this to event bus and message bus and read [log what every shoftware engineer should know][3] and [tranformation][4]

-topic has partition, has single leader producers, brokers, consumers will deal distributed computing problems. see slides for details.
+* topic has partition, which has single leader
+* producers, brokers, consumers will deal distributed computing problems. see slides for details.
-Kafka support the consistency across multiple nodes, default to AP, but can be configured to CP Review logstaching.
+* Kafka support the consistency across multiple nodes, default to AP, but can be configured to CP Review logstaching.
 <insert architecture flow diagram here>